 While Binance doesn’t require much introduction for anyone who had at least a small exposure to cryptocurrencies, Bitpanda is a little less known crypto exchange.

-However, judging by their ambition and hitherto success, Bitpanda is a name to remember as its relevance in crypto industry seems bound to grow in the future.
+However, judging by its ambition and hitherto success, Bitpanda is a name to remember as its relevance in the crypto industry seems bound to grow in the future.

 Binance vs Bitpanda: General info

 Binance is one of the largest and most popular cryptocurrency exchanges which initially started in China but then relocated its headquarters to the crypto-friendly Island of Malta in the EU.
 Binance is popular for its crypto to crypto exchange services.
 The company raised around $15 million in an ICO in July 2017.
 It immediately acquired 20,000 registered users as part of the raise.

 Binance exploded onto the crypto world in the mania of 2017 and has since gone on to become the top crypto exchange in the world.

 Bitpanda is a cryptocurrency exchange that specializes in buying and selling Bitcoins worldwide but with a special focus on Eurozone.
 The company was started in late 2014 and has since seen a huge growth and become one of the more popular platforms for purchasing Bitcoins around Europe.

 Standard Binance trading fees are 0.1%, but by using Binance native token BNB, you can make a considerable reduction to the fees, currently, 25% less if you check the option to pay fees in BNB (instead of paying them in the coin you are buying).

 |Credit card purchase||The higher of either 3.5% or US$10|